the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Scouting: Wasteland Patrol, Border Patrol, Expeditionary Force
   - Hero units (only 1 allowed per Civ): Hero of the Wastes, only available as a random camp reward

-- New buildings: Coastal Defenses, Contraband Disposal Site, Ethanol Station, Food Processing Plant, Jeweler, and Tidal Array.
+- New buildings: Coastal Defenses, Contraband Disposal Site, Ethanol Station, Food Processing Plant, Interpretative Center, Jeweler, and Tidal Array.

 - New world wonder: Statue of Remembrance.

+- New national wonders:
+  - Homeland Defense / Wasteland Surveillance / Raider Suppression Initiatives, each locked behind a starting policy and designed to help each faction survive the early-game.
+  - Naval War College, the naval counterpart to the Military Academy, but cannot exist in the same city as the Military Academy.

 - Some of the factions have gained a new UU or UB, or had one of their UBs adjusted.